Wedding of Albert II, King of the Belgians and Paola Ruffo di Calabria

 Plans for a Vatican Wedding

-Several days after the engagement, it was announced that the couple planned to marry at the Vatican on July 1, 1959, with the ceremony being officiated by Pope John XXIII.
-However, this was quickly met with resistance in Belgium, from both the government and the Belgian people.
-First was the fact that many people felt that a royal wedding should take place in Belgium, to be a celebration for all the people.
-And there were also some legalities involved.
-The Vatican only recognizes religious marriage, while Belgium only recognizes civil marriage (and requires a civil marriage before a religious service can take place).
-There was also the issue of the groom’s aunt and uncle, the former King Umberto and Queen Marie-José of Italy who were banned from entering Italy.
+Several days after the engagement, it was announced that the couple planned to marry at the Vatican on July 1, 1959 and that Pope John XXIII would officiate.
+However, this was quickly met with resistance in Belgium, from the government and the Belgian people.
+Many people felt that a royal wedding should take place in Belgium and be a celebration for all the people.
+There were also some legalities involved.
+The Vatican only recognizes religious marriage, while Belgium only recognizes civil marriage, and requires a civil marriage before a religious service.
+Also the the groom’s aunt and uncle, the former King Umberto and Queen Marie-José of Italy were banned from entering Italy.
 Due to the Vatican’s position within the city of Rome, it would require some almost clandestine efforts for them to be able to attend.

-By the end of May, reports began to emerge that the plans were changing.
-The Pope – wanting to avoid any sort of diplomatic or political issue – decided that the wedding should take place at home.
-On June 2, it was announced by the Belgian government that the wedding – both civil and religious – would take place in Brussels on July 2, 1959:
+By the end of May, reports emerged that the wedding plans were changing.
+The Pope, wanting to avoid any diplomatic or political issues, decided that the wedding should take place in Belgium.
+The Belgian government announced that the wedding, both civil and religious, would take place in Brussels, Belgium on July 2, 1959:

 “Anxious to see all the Belgians united around the throne on the occasion of the marriage of HRH Prince Albert with Donna Ruffo di Calabria, His Holiness, John the XXIII, in a gesture of especial solicitude toward Belgium, deemed it desirable that the wedding of the Prince take place in Brussels.
 In agreement with the Government, His Majesty The King and the two families have decided in unity that the marriage ceremonies be held in this country.”

-The following week, on June 9, Paola arrived in Belgium, accompanied by her mother.
-A garden party was held at the Castle of Laeken, where Albert and Paola greeted hundreds of invited guests from around Belgium, as well as members of the government.
+On June 9, 1959, Paola arrived in Belgium, accompanied by her mother.
+A garden party was held at the Castle of Laeken, where Albert and Paola greeted hundreds of guests from around Belgium, as well as members of the government.

 Wedding Guests

-The wedding was small by royal standards, with just 500 invited guests.
-Many of these were members of the government and diplomatic corps, along with Albert’s and Paola’s families, and several members of foreign royal and noble families.
+The wedding was small by royal standards, with just 500 guests.
+Many guests were members of the government and diplomatic corps, along with Albert’s and Paola’s families, and several members of foreign royal and noble families.
 The guest list included:

 The Groom’s Extended Family